Why do start-ups fail and How to avoid them?

 Money does not convert to good marketing.
 A product can fail if sufficient marketing efforts are not given.
 There are many factors involved in ethical marketing, including a good knowledge of the market and how the product feeds the demand.
 Nowadays marketing is not only limited to making product awareness but also about building marketing elements within the products and exploring unexplored venues like retargeting, influencer marketing, etc.

 To difficulties, marketing should start when the product is entirely ready.
-And also marketing people should be involved in consumer experience and product development as well.
+And also marketing people should be involved in consumer experience, contract management, and product development as well.

 Out of Cash?